challenger720/ParseText/README.md

-How to parse lines in file.txt and produce an output like this:
+How to parse lines in file.txt and produce an output like this using Python (main.py) or Linux shell (bash.sh):

 Line: 1